 Which Segment call types are not supported in Gainsight to store the usage data?

-Page, Alias, and Screen call types are not currently supported.
+Page, Alias, and Screen call types are not supported in Gainsight integration.

 How many data jobs can be configured in a Segment connection?

 You can configure as many segment data jobs as required with one job per connection.
 You can create multiple connections per Gainsight Org.

 Will the Gainsight objects that are ingested with usage data from Segment support MDA Joins?

 Yes, as these are custom objects.

 How frequently will the usage data be pushed into Gainsight from Segment?